 Highest Break: 147×13

-Career Highlights: Four times World Champion, Four times UK Champion, Four times Masters champion, Three times China Open Champion, Two times Welsh Open champion, 2004 Grand Prix Champion
+Career Highlights: Five times World Champion, Four times UK Champion, Four times Masters champion, Three times China Open Champion, Two times Welsh Open champion, 2004 Grand Prix Champion

 Official Website: http://www.ronnieosullivan.tv/

 Without doubt one of the most popular players ever to have played the game, five times world champion Ronnie O’Sullivan is also one of the greatest, statistically behind only Steve Davis and Stephen Hendry.

 Famous for his fast and furious play, O’Sullivan is adept with his left arm as well as his right, something that in the past has proved controversial as well as brilliant.
 In fact that statement can always be applied to Ronnie, as brilliant as he is on the table, he is often in the headlines for those things he does off it.
 It is this mix of astounding play and incidents that makes him arguably the most intriguing character in the sport and keeps people coming back for more.